 The question is why aren’t you applying that same logic [and energy] to your physical efforts?
 Because although that year end bonus is great, a lifetime of living well is even better.

 Check in with yourself and figure out what is going to drive you to your best health.
 [There are no wrong answers here.]

-Maybe you just want more energy during the day.
-Maybe it’s looking great in a swimsuit or feeling more confident in your skin.
-Perhaps you have aches and pains that are creeping up or weight gain in places you’ve never had before that you need to get a handle on.
-Maybe it’s staying youthful so you can play with your babies or grand babies.
+Do you just want more energy during the day and to sleep better at night?
+Are you looking to feel more confident in your skin?
+Perhaps you have aches and pains and pounds that are creeping up out of nowhere that need to be resolved.
+Maybe you want a lifetime of shared experiences with your babies or grand babies.

 Whatever it is, set that goal in your sight and make it non-negotiable.
 Let that motivation create your next moments to move.

 Now the real work begins...